Credible takeaways

 Steer clear of unreasonable promises, like guaranteeing to wipe out your debt.
 Legitimate companies acknowledge that results vary for each person.

-Before you commit to a for-profit debt settlement company, search agencies approved by the National Foundation for Credit Counseling or the Financial Counseling Association of America for guidance from a licensed credit counselor.
+Before you commit to a for-profit debt settlement company, search for agencies approved by the National Foundation for Credit Counseling or the Financial Counseling Association of America for guidance from a licensed credit counselor.
 These organizations connect you to agencies with free consultations and recommendations unique to your financial situation.
 There may be other options available to you besides debt settlement.

 Debt settlement alternatives